The Learning Professional

 If the photographs need to be returned, please mark each with your name and address by taping a small piece of paper onto the back of each photo.
 Please do not write on the photograph itself.

 Writers are responsible for obtaining written permission for publication from the subjects of the photographs.
 If photographs have been published by a local newspaper or magazine, we will make the necessary contacts to obtain those photos if you will provide us with the appropriate information.
-The JSD also will bear the cost of purchasing such photographs.
+The Learning Professional also will bear the cost of purchasing such photographs.